 Speech and Hearing Center

 The Speech and Hearing Center of St. John's University was established in 1976.
 It is a state-of-the-art facility for the diagnosis and treatment of speech, language and hearing disorders in children and adults.
-These disorders include voice problems, stuttering, motor speech disorders, articulation and phonological disorders, language disorders, hearing and auditory processing problems in children and adults.
+These disorders include voice problems, stuttering, motor speech disorders, articulation and phonological disorders, language disorders, and hearing and auditory processing problems in children and adults.
 Programs are also available for children who are developmentally disabled and adults who have had strokes or brain injury.
-Voice and diction training is available for the foreign-born or person intent on improving his/her communication competence.
-Social skills training groups, aural rehabilitation groups and stroke (Aphasia) support groups are conducted on a weekly basis.
+Voice and diction training is available for those intent on improving communication competence.
+Social skills training groups, aural rehabilitation groups, and stroke (Aphasia) support groups are conducted on a weekly basis.

 The Center's audiological facility provides complete, comprehensive audiological testing, including:

-The staff of the Center is comprised of licensed and certified clinicians who serve as clinical supervisors.
+The Center's staff is comprised of licensed and certified clinicians who serve as clinical supervisors.
 All staff speech-language pathologists and audiologists are certified by the American Speech-Language Hearing Association (ASHA), and licensed by the New York State Department of Education, Division of Professional Licensing.
-These qualifications are identical to those required of private practitioners in the fields.
+These qualifications are identical to those required of private practitioners in the field.